cromachina/docs/SAI2-in-linux.md

 and this clashes with your desktop environment's window frames.
 - Solution: See if you can disable the desktop environment's titlebar and frame for SAI.
 For example, in KDE Plasma, you can right click on the titlebar and select "More Actions > No Titlebar and Frame".
   You can also disable decorations in the wine config tool.
+Alternatively run it in a virtual desktop like above.

 ### The drawing cursor is STILL offset by a fixed distance from the system mouse cursor, but only when SAI is fullscreen:
 Again, it's caused by your window system.
 SAI's window geometry gets messed up when you hit the fullscreen button.
-- Solution: Make SAI windowed and stretch its frame to the extents of your screen.
+- Solution: Make SAI windowed and stretch its frame to the extents of your screen, or run in a virtual desktop.

 ### The mouse cursor (not the drawing cursor) has some offset from the pen's physical position:
 This is most noticable when using a screen tablet.
 Now that all of the weird window geometry stuff is resolved, your tablet area needs to be calibrated.
 - Solution: In OpenTabletDriver, install the "Tablet Calibration" plugin and follow the instructions on the plugin's wiki.

 ### Restarting your desktop environment makes SAI crash:
-Like if you run `plasmashell --replace`, for example.
+Like if you run `plasmashell --replace` because your shell crashed for whatever reason.
 - Solution: Save your work and close SAI before restarting your desktop environment, or run SAI in a virtual desktop like above (it won't crash in this case).

 # Wine systemd issues